At first glance, it may seem perlite and vermiculite are very similar products and could be used interchangeably.

 The fact is, they are quite different and impart very different qualities when used as soil amendments.

-In this article, we explore the differences between perlite and vermiculite and give good advice to help you choose the right one for your gardening project.
+This article explores the differences between perlite and vermiculite and gives good advice to help you choose the right one for your gardening project.

 Read on to learn more.